HewlettPackard/image-streamer-tools/developer/artifact-bundles/README.md

-# Developer artifacts for ImageStreamer v4.1 release
+# Developer artifacts for ImageStreamer v4.2 release

 ## Note:
-- All artifact bundles in this repo are compatible with ImageStreamer v4.1 release
+- All artifact bundles in this repo are compatible with ImageStreamer v4.2 release
 - Click on 'Branch:' drop down menu on this page to get artifact bundles for other ImageStreamer releases

-## Version History:

-HPE-ImageStreamer-Developer-2017-08-28-v4.1.zip
- - Bug fixes

 ## Artifact Bundle Contents